MEDICAL BILLS INSURANCE FOR MOTORCYCLE ACCIDENT – INJURY ATTORNEYS

 “Under Minnesota law, a policy of motorcycle coverage issued in the State of Minnesota must provide liability coverage only, and there is no requirement that the policy provide personal injury protection (PIP) coverage in the case of injury sustained by the insured.
 No PIP coverage provided by an automobile insurance policy you may have in force will extend to provide coverage in the event of a motorcycle accident.”

 That is not much of a warning and is not very informative about coverage of medical bills after a Minnesota motorcycle crash.
 The truth is, you are much more likely to be injured in an accident if you are riding a motorcycle than if you are sitting in a car.
 The optional PIP/No Fault Benefits that you can purchase would provide at least up to $500 per week in lost wages and up to $20,000 in medical expenses.
-It may not seem like a big deal, but the cost is pretty modest to buy this coverage, and the benefits can be very helpful if you are in a bad accident.
+It may not seem like a big deal, but the premium cost is pretty modest to buy this coverage, and the benefits can be very helpful if you are in a bad accident.
 At a minimum, you should discuss the cost with your insurance agent before declining the motorcycle insurance medical coverage.

 Our best MN lawyers have represented many people injured in a motorcycle accident.
 Our first discussion with the client always includes the question of whether or not they have No-Fault coverage on the motor cycle to help pay the medical bills and lost wages after the accident.
 Every client that purchased the extra medical insurance coverage has been very grateful (usually to their insurance agent) that they did so.
-If you have been injured in a motorcycle accident and have questions about your rights or how the medical bills will get paid, call our office for a free consultation with a top motorcycle accident lawyer.
+If you have been injured in a motorcycle accident and have questions about your rights or how the medical bills will get paid, call our office for a free consultation with a top motorcycle accident attorney.
 We have offices where you can meet a motorcycle accident lawyer in Minneapolis, St. Louis Park MN, Edina, and Woodbury.
 One of our motorcycle accident injury attorneys will also meet you at your home to discuss your crash injury in St. Paul MN, Roseville, Forest Lake, Lino Lakes, White Bear Lake, Brooklyn Park, Brooklyn Center, Anoka, Maple Grove, Plymouth, Eden Prairie MN, Burnsville, Lakeville, Albert Lea, and other cities throughout Minnesota.